Oscar Bonavena: Big name contests, Chuvalo and Frazier

 Bonavena first came to wide public attention after a fine performance: defeating rated contender and Canadian champion George Chuvalo, boxing technically better than expected, and later going the distance against the young hard-hitting great Joe Frazier.
 In this, their first fight, Bonavena had the future champion down twice in the second round.

 WBA elimination contests

 In 1967, after the World Boxing Association stripped Muhammad Ali of the title for refusing to be inducted into the U.S. military, Bonavena participated in that sanctioning body's 1967 tournament to crown a new heavyweight champion.
-In a strong performance he decked favoured European champion Karl Mildenberger four times, winning by a decision in Frankfurt, West Germany.
+In a strong performance he floored favoured European champion Karl Mildenberger four times, winning by a decision in Frankfurt, West Germany.
 But he was himself knocked down twice and clearly outboxed by eventual tournament winner Jimmy Ellis in the semi-finals in Louisville, losing by unanimous decision in an upset.
 Many deemed it the best win of Ellis's career.